Series · OpenClaw QuickStart · Chapter 6

 https://news.ycombinator.com and just give me the titles and URLs.

 If the agent comes back with a list, the wiring is good.
+If it fails, the most common issues are:

-Step 3: A skill that wraps a CLI tool
+Step 3: A skill that wraps a CLI tool#

 1